gruvin/gmaple/README.md

 ### But everyone uses Eagle!
 Not me.
 There's no comparion.
-[Diptrace](http://diptrace.com) has no board size limits (only generous pin count) and has a far more professional user iunterface, in my opinion.
-Licensed versions are
-considerably cheaper than Eagle, as far as I can tell.
+[Diptrace](http://diptrace.com) has no board size limits (only generous pin count) and has a far more user friendly interface.
+Licensed versions are also considerably cheaper than Eagle, no matter how you look at it.

-Eagle would cost me a minimum $700, because some of my board are larger than Eagle's free version limits.
+Eagle would cost me $700, simply because some of my boards are too big for the free version.
 Example: [gruvin9x](https://github.com/gruvin/gruvin9x).
-No way I can justify that, as a small time hobbyist.
+No way I can justify that kind of coin.

 ### Open Source for the Win!
 [KiCAD](http://kicad-pcb.org/) is still my favourite.
 I use it for most my stuff.
 It's fully open source and